n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 ## Conditional Logic

-Based on your use-case, you may want to check the incoming data.
-If the incoming data doesn't satisfy a condition you may want to return a different value.
+At times, you may want to check the incoming data.
+If the incoming data doesn't satisfy a condition, you may want to return a different value.
 For example, you want to check if a variable from the previous node is empty and return a string if it is empty.
-Use the following code snippet, to return `not found` if the variable is empty.
+Use the following code snippet to return `not found` if the variable is empty.

 ```js
 {{$json["variable_name"]? $json["variable_name"] :"not found"}}